flutter-view/flutter-view-widgets/README.md

 > Notice: flutter_view_widgets replaces the flutter_view_tools library, which can no longer maintained due to a loss of Dart pub credentials.

+> Notice: version 2.0.0 and up support null safety, and because of this may not be compatible with legacy code.
+Use the earlier versions if you use Dart before 2.12.

 Flutter-view is a tool that lets you easily create layouts for Flutter, using Pug and Sass.

 [http://flutter-view.io](http://flutter-view.io)